Depending on when you grew up, your parents may have required you to wear a helmet whenever you road your bike or skateboard.

 Why not use common sense?
 If someone was going to hit you on the head with a baseball bat, would you rather have a helmet on your head or not?
 The answer is obvious, and the answer is the same for falling off your motorcycle and hitting your head on the ground.

-If you have questions regarding automobile accidents or any other personal injury concerns, call the Cottrell Law Office at (888) 433-4861.
+If you have questions regarding motorcycle accidents, motorcycle helmet laws or any other personal injury concerns, contact us using our online form or call Cottrell Law Office at (888) 433-4861.